bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

     })
 ```

 The `listTransactions` method of BigchainDB retrieves all of the create and transfer transactions with a specific asset id.
 Then, we check for the inputs that have not been spent yet.
 This indicates us, which was the last transaction.
-In this tutorial, we are just working with one input and one ouput for each transaction, so there should be just one input that has not been spent yet, namely the one belonging to the last transaction.
+In this tutorial, we are just working with one input and one output for each transaction, so there should be just one input that has not been spent yet, namely the one belonging to the last transaction.

 Based on that, we can now create the transfer transaction: